rcoh/food/content/post/bagels.md

 Refrigerate overnight 8-36h.

-> If the refrigeration time is longer than 8 hours, you'll want to be sure your fridge is <37f or there the bagels are likely to overproof.
+> If the refrigeration time is longer than 8 hours, you'll want to be sure your fridge is <37f or the bagels are likely to overproof.
+If you pull the bagels out of the fridge and see copious exterior bubbles, you've likely overproofed.
+They will still be delicious, but will probably deflate during baking.

 ---
 *The next day...*